Is there any type of investment – with tax benefits similar to a retirement annuity – which allows you to cash in whenever you want?

 When investing, there are layers of costs.
 Any company offering Tax-free Savings Plans is only allowed, by law, to charge a fixed fee.
 This alone, is huge!

 And if you really want to save big, then look at a Tracker fund which should have the lowest ongoing cost of all.
-That’s because there’s no fund management involved.
+That’s because there’s no active fund management involved.
 The fund simply tracks the index.

 So getting on to Old Mutual